If you are not getting equal pay

 You can ask your employer or manager for information about pay and contractual terms and conditions, if you think you have an equal pay case.

 Your employer can only give you general information about other people’s pay and terms and conditions.
-They cannot share any personal details about other employees because of data protection law (GDPR).
+They cannot share any personal details about other employees because of data protection law (UK GDPR).

 For example, you could ask for general information about: